SwapnilDakhole/aws-s3-lambda-file-service/README.md

 ## Project 1: File Storage Service

 ### Overview
-This project allows you to upload files to AWS S3 and retrieve them.
-The files are stored in a designated S3 bucket.
+The **File Storage Service** allows you to upload, retrieve, and manage files stored in an AWS S3 bucket.

 ### Features
 - Upload files to AWS S3.
-- Retrieve files from AWS S3.
+- Retrieve files from AWS S3 by filename.
 - Delete files from S3 bucket.

 ### Technologies
 - Spring Boot
 - AWS S3 SDK
-- MySQL Database (for file metadata)
+- MySQL Database (for storing file metadata)

 ### Configuration

-Ensure the following properties are set in the `application.yml` file:
+Make sure the following properties are configured in your `application.yml`:
 ```yaml
 aws:
   s3: